shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 - 3D-designedpart (Q:1x)

-- Soldering station ([Amazon](https://www.amazon.de/-/en/Soldering-Desoldering-Temperature-Adjustable-Conversion/dp/B08C51QRH5/ref=sr_1_17?keywords=alpha+metals+om338+pastel%C3%B6tmittel&qid=1639747374&sr=8-17) or[**122-7917**](https://benl.rs-online.com/web/p/soldering-stations/1227917)**, **RS components)
+- Soldering station ([Amazon](https://www.amazon.de/-/en/Soldering-Desoldering-Temperature-Adjustable-Conversion/dp/B08C51QRH5/ref=sr_1_17?keywords=alpha+metals+om338+pastel%C3%B6tmittel&qid=1639747374&sr=8-17) or [**122-7917**](https://benl.rs-online.com/web/p/soldering-stations/1227917), RS components)

-- Male jsc cable( , Digikey)
+- Male JSC cable(XX, Digikey)

 - 220-cm IR LEDStrips (XX, ledlightsworld) (Q:22x cut 10-cm each)

-  **steps:**
+**Assembly steps:**

-  1. mount the plastic stencil  at the top surface of the heatsink. fix with at least two M1.6x6mm screw from the midline of the heatsink.
+  1. Mount the plastic stencil at the top surface of the heatsink.
+Fix with at least two M1.6x6mm screw from the midline of the heatsink.
   2. Cut twenty-two pieces of 10-cm LED strips, eleven to be mounted on each heatsink.
-  3. You might want to clean the surface of the heatsink from any remaining residue or dust with some ethanol and air pressure (e.g., dust off  RS , [169-9912](https://benl.rs-online.com/web/p/air-dusters/1699912/) or Conrad, [827802](https://www.conrad.be/nl/search.html?search=827802)).
+  3. You might want to clean the surface of the heatsink from any remaining residue or dust with some ethanol and air pressure (e.g., "Dust-Off" from RS, [169-9912](https://benl.rs-online.com/web/p/air-dusters/1699912/) or Conrad, [827802](https://www.conrad.be/nl/search.html?search=827802)).
   4. Peel off the tape backing of the strips back to expose the adhesive side
   5. Place the IR-LED strip of tape at the top mount of the aluminum heatsink.
   6. Make sure to press firmly on the IR-LED stripes to prevent it from peeling it off.
   7. Heat your soldering iron station to 350-400 degrees Celsius.
-  8. Add a small part of soldering material to the surface the copper pads of the IR LED strips
+  8. Add a small part of soldering material to the surface of the copper pads on the IR LED strips
-  9. Wiring the IR-LED-stripes together by connecting the positive to the positive copper pads and the negative to the negative pads.
+  9. Wiring the IR-LED-strips together by connecting the +ve to the +ve copper pads and the -ve to the -ve pads.
   10. Once you have attached the two wires, wait for at least 30 seconds for it to cool down.
   11. Use hot air gun to place a shrink tube over the exposed soldered part at the end of each LED stripes.
   12. At the end of the strip connect a JST wire with female plug to be connected to the male JST power supply plug on the setup powering panel at the back side of the wiring box.